SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 ## To build & to Test entire services using Docker-Compose automatically (RECOMMENDED)

-To leverage this fully-automated approach, please use `docker-compose`:
+To leverage this fully-automated approach, please use `docker compose`:

 ### Analysis UC